Illumina/manta/src/c++/lib/README.txt

 common:
 general utiltiy functions from CASAVA/Grouper/Isaac

-manta_common:
+manta
-common code to the manta project
+common code to the manta project (ie. too specific for general utility libraries but does not fit the category of another library)